Medial-EarlySign/MR_Wiki/Medial Tools/TestModelExternal.md

 - `strata_json_model`: JSON file for creating strata and collecting statistics
 - `strata_settings`: Strata settings for collecting statistics

-When comparing to a different repository on another machine, also provide:
+When comparing to a different repository on another machine, also provide either:

+- `train_matrix_csv`: A CSV matrix from the reference to compare with
-- `strata_train_features_moments`: File for the current test samples to compare with the specified path
+- `strata_train_features_moments`: File for the reference statistics to compare with the specified path.
+Created in "train" repository and controled with `strata_json_model`, `strata_settings`

+The `train_matrix_csv` can be created in the reference by [generating a feature matrix](Using%20the%20Flow%20App/index.md#creating-a-feature-matrix-for-samples) and is the prefered way when possible

 ## Mode 3: Compare Different Samples Within the Same Repository